Charles Dignum: Character and fortune

 He and William Shield, Charles Incledon, Charles Bannister, 'Jack' Johnstone, Charles Ashley and William Parke (oboeist) in 1793 formed themselves into 'The Glee Club', a set which met on Sunday evenings during the season at the Garrick's Head Coffee House in Bow Street, once a fortnight, for singing among themselves and dining together.
 A project to erect a bust to Dr Thomas Arne, which this group proposed to fund by charitable performances, was vetoed by the management of Covent Garden.

+He served on the committee of the Drury Lane Theatrical Fund alongside De Camp, Dowton, Maddox et al.

 His obituarist remarked, 'Dignum, with many ludicrous eccentricities, was an amiable, good-natured, jolly fellow.'
 He married Miss Rennett, the daughter of an attorney, whose fortune helped to sustain them.
 After her death he suffered a period of 'mental derangement' in misery at her loss, and also suffered from much unhappiness when his granddaughter was kidnapped for a period, for which the offender was prosecuted and transported.
 A contemporary of the great Michael Kelly, of Charles Incledon and (latterly) of John Braham, he had to work hard for public favour and to withstand attacks referring to his humble origins, his religion and his physical ungainliness (he became quite fat): but, having obtained respect for his skills and good character, he held his place in the affection of his admirers, made large sums at his benefits in later years, and was able to retire with some fortune.
 He died of inflammation of the lungs in Gloucester Street, London, aged 62 in 1827.

 There are various portraits and illustrations of Charles Dignum.